w3c/wot/thing-description/td-draft-spec-dsr.md

 * Unions of data types
 * Things as first class types using the URI for their interaction models

 Interaction models may define additional named data types in terms of the above data types.
 For example, a Point could be defined as a Vector of Numbers for the x, y and z axes.
 A Polygon could then be defined as an ordered collection of Points.
+Named types may include arbitrary metadata, e.g. min/max constraints, units of measure, sampling rate, accuracy, as well as contextual information, e.g. where a sensor is located and what it is measuring, when it was last calibrated and so forth.

 ### Booleans
 The Boolean data type is declared using the predicate _td:type_ with the the RDF node  _td:boolean_ as its object.